Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

 !!!
 Example
-    An example that will only become clear in the next session: When working with the software stack called `LUMI/23.09`, which is built upon the HPE Cray Programming Environment version 23.09, all (well, most) of the modules corresponding to other versions of the Cray PE are hidden.
+    An example that will only become clear in the next session: When working with the software stack called `LUMI/24.03`, which is built upon the HPE Cray Programming Environment version 24.03, all (well, most) of the modules corresponding to other versions of the Cray PE are hidden.

+    Just try

+    ```
+    $ module load LUMI/24.03
+    $ module avail
+    ```

+    and you'll see a lot of new packages that have become available, but will also see less Cray PE modules.

 ## Getting help with the module help command